Serv08/jektemp/_posts/2023-05-23-working-as-a-filipino-software-developer-in-japan.md

 ***I interviewed some Filipino software developers in Japan and shared the insights and experiences we all had as employees here in Japan***

-Read the full story on <a href="https://www.tokyodev.com/2023/05/23/filipino-software-developers-in-japan/">Tokyo Dev</a>
+Read the full story on [Tokyo Dev](https://www.tokyodev.com/2023/05/23/filipino-software-developers-in-japan/)